journalist and photographer

 Alexandra Tey

-Alex is the photographer for the trans sports organization Basketdolls, and has also shot events for Project Backboard and Trand1 Streetball.
-She has photographed and modeled for the avian apparel brand Bird Collective.
+Alex takes photographs for the trans sports organization Basketdolls, and has also shot events for Project Backboard and Trand1 Streetball.
+Elsewhere in queer communities, her photos have appeared in Dykes & Dolls and Easel, she is a contributor to FlintaForum, and she has exhibited photos and read at the Figure It Out reading series.
+Alex has also photographed and modeled for the avian apparel brand Bird Collective.
 A lifelong birdwatcher, Alex writes the newsletter Rare Bird on Substack and is working on a book about the Saltmarsh Sparrow.